-This information is part of the Colgate University catalog.
+This information is part of the Colgate University catalog, 2022-23.

-The study of German lays the groundwork for academic inquiry into the fascinating creative and intellectual cultures of central Europe.
+The study of German lays the groundwork for academic inquiry into the creative and intellectual cultures of central Europe.
 Serving as a gateway to rich literary and artistic traditions as well as the discourses of philosophy and critical theory, German also enables students to access Germanophone Europe's many contributions to the social and natural sciences.
 The department's academic program is structured to enable students to pursue their interests in German as well as related fields: the beginning and intermediate language courses emphasize cultural knowledge about contemporary German-speaking societies and provide a strong foundation in the skills of speaking, comprehending, reading, and writing German.
 German 351 fosters students' capacities for advanced study of German language, literature, and cultural history, while enabling them to conduct related academic work in German.
-Additional courses at the 300 level feature diverse topics in German literary and cultural studies, while seminars at the 400 level undertake intensive and focused investigations of seminal periods and genres of the German literary and cultural imagination.
+Additional courses at the 300 level feature diverse topics in German literary and cultural studies, while seminars at the 400 level undertake focused investigations of seminal periods, genres, and sites of the German literary and cultural imagination.

 The Valentine Piotrow German Prizes — two awards for excellence in German.

 Advanced Placement and Transfer Credit